 Native apps for Windows, Mac, iOS and Android make uploading and managing your photos a breeze, with support for RAW formats.

-The big drawback here is the cost: the cheapest plan comes in at $9.99 per month ($119.88/year) for 1TB of storage.
-While this is twice the storage of Microsoft OneDrive and includes Lightroom CC, you miss out on Office 365.
+The big drawback here is the cost: the cheapest plan comes in at $9.99 a month ($119.88 a year) for 1TB of storage.
+While this is twice the storage of Microsoft OneDrive and includes Lightroom CC, you miss out on Microsoft 365.

-If you’d rather have less storage and more apps, there’s a second $9.99/mo plan with 20GB of cloud storage that includes Lightroom and Photoshop.
+If you’d rather have less storage and more apps, there’s a second $9.99 a month plan with 20GB of cloud storage that includes Lightroom and Photoshop.
+You can find out more about the service in our Adobe Creative Cloud review.

 Dropbox is a legacy name in cloud storage, with years of experience providing a fast, secure service with plenty of space.
 An intuitive and familiar file folder system makes it easy to organize your files, and you can access them anywhere with native apps for iOS and Android.

 Google Photos is a dedicated photo cloud solution, which may prove more useful to you than Google Drive.
-The latter is a robust cloud storage solution and part of G Suite, with free business-grade apps.
-(Actually, we even use it in our own office.)
+The latter is a robust cloud storage solution and part of Google Workspace, with free business-grade apps (actually, we even use it in our own office).

 Google Drive, however, is made for sharing files and collaboration, and not necessarily keeping a photo collection.
 You certainly can use it as such, but you won’t find as streamlined an experience.